MOLE REMOVAL

 PATIENT’S BEFORE AND AFTER AT ZAFRA MEDICAL

-Below you will find a wonderful example of Dr Zafra’s expertise removing multiple moles for a patient’s face in 2017.
-An image is worth a thousand words, the before and after pictures clearly speak for themselves.
-You will note we had the pleasure to see the patient again in 2026 so you can see the results impressive and withstand the pass of time, with happy patients always returning to us for all their skin concerns and goals.
+Below you will find a wonderful example of Dr Zafra’s expertise in removing multiple moles from a patient’s face in 2017.
+An image is worth a thousand words, and the before and after photographs clearly speak for themselves.
+We had the pleasure of seeing the patient again in 2026, allowing us to demonstrate how impressive the results remain even after many years.
+It is always rewarding to see patients return to us for their ongoing skin concerns and aesthetic goals.

 All images used are for illustrative purposes only.